-Mothering Sunday or Mothers' Day: In Celebration of my Mother & Mothers Everywhere; A Tribute & a Poem
+Mothering Sunday or Mothers' Day: In Celebration of My Mother and Mothers Everywhere; A Tribute and a Poem

 In Britain, Mothering Sunday, or Mothers’ Day, is held on the fourth Sunday of Lent, exactly three weeks before Easter Sunday.
 It is usually late March or occasionally early April.
 In many other countries it’s the second Sunday in May.

 It’s a day for honouring mothers, grandmothers, stepmothers and mothers-in-law or anyone who takes a mother's place.
 Sons and daughters make a special effort to visit or to send cards and gifts, or maybe to take mothers out for lunch or for tea.

 Schools, pre-schools and other children’s groups often encourage the youngsters to make cards and gifts for their mothers.